-Note: Students are required to take the AP exam.
+Note: Students are required to take the AP exam to receive the 1.05 course weight.

-Prerequisites: Successful completion of English 10 Honors or a minimum of 85% in English 10R and a passing score on the NYS Common Core English Exam.
+Prerequisites: Successful completion of English 10 Honors or English 10R and a passing score on the NYS Common Core English Exam.

 Requirements: One essay on each literature unit, several essays on unique literary forms, two term papers, and participation in extensive class discussions are required.